 Fall Nature School, Lesson 4 – Aging Trees

 It is important to realize that trees are living beings and they are our elders.
 Some trees in your neighborhood may have been growing in the woods when your great grandfather was alive.
 One way you can gain more respect and caring for trees is to find out how old they are.
-This week, I teamed up with Jeff Saslow, an Enrichment teacher for the St. Louis Park Schools, and made a step-by-step video showing how to age a tree.
+This week, I made a step-by-step video showing how to age a tree.

 What is the diameter?
 The diameter is the distance through the center of the tree.
 The formula: Circumference divided by Pi = Diameter was developed over three thousand years ago.